Java/Android Client Guide #

 Configuring the Request Timeout Length #

 Each request to Nakama from the client must complete in a certain period of time before it is considered to have timed out.
-You can configure how long this period is (in seconds) by setting the Timeout value on the client:
+You can configure how long this period is (in seconds) by setting the deadlineAfterMs value on the client before the constructor is invoked:

 1